Dov Shmotkin

-Dov Shmotkin (דב שמוטקין; born 1949) is Professor Emeritus in the School of Psychological Sciences and former head of the Herczeg Institute on Aging at Tel Aviv University.
+Dov Shmotkin (דב שמוטקין; born 1949) is professor emeritus in the School of Psychological Sciences and former head of the Herczeg Institute on Aging, both at Tel Aviv University.

 Biography

 Dov Shmotkin was born in 1949 in Rishon Le-Zion, Israel.
-He is professor emeritus in the School of Psychological Sciences and former head of the Herczeg Institute on Aging, both at Tel Aviv University, where he also received his Ph.D.
-He is a senior clinical psychologist and was formerly the head of the clinical psychology graduate program in the School of Psychological Sciences.
-Shmotkin was Visiting Scholar in the Institute of Gerontology at the University of Michigan, Ann Arbor (1988–89), and Honorary Fellow in the Institute on Aging at the University of Wisconsin, Madison (1996–97), USA.
-He has served as a senior researcher and member in the research teams of prominent nationwide surveys on the Israeli older population, namely the Cross-Sectional and Longitudinal Aging Study (CALAS) and the Israeli branch of the Survey of Health, Ageing and Retirement in Europe (SHARE-Israel).
-He also directed a project that harmonized databases of CALAS, SHARE-Israel, and other studies of Israeli aging populations.
-Dov Shmotkin was appointed as Fellow of the Gerontological Society of America.
+He is professor emeritus in the School of Psychological Sciences and former head of the Herczeg Institute on Aging, both at Tel Aviv University, where he received his PhD.
+He is a senior clinical psychologist and was formerly head of the clinical psychology graduate program in the School of Psychological Sciences.
+Shmotkin was visiting scholar in the Institute of Gerontology at the University of Michigan (1988–89) and honorary fellow in the Institute on Aging at the University of Wisconsin (1996–97).
+He served as senior researcher in the Cross-Sectional and Longitudinal Aging Study (CALAS) and Israeli branch of the Survey of Health, Ageing and Retirement in Europe (SHARE-Israel), surveys on Israel's older population.
+He directed a project which combined databases from these studies with others on Israel's aging populations.
+Shmotkin was appointed Fellow of the Gerontological Society of America.

 Research

-Dov Shmotkin's scientific work has solidified the dialectical approach to human happiness and suffering, emphasizing developmental paths along adulthood and old age.

-His main concern has been to explore psychological mechanisms whereby people can maintain well-being and resilience in the face of life adversities and aging processes that may inflict trauma, decline and loss.

-In his conceptual model, entitled The Pursuit of Happiness in a Hostile World, Shmotkin, along with associates who made vital contributions (mainly his former doctoral students), have developed a dynamic view on the intertwinement of resilience and vulnerability.
+Shmotkin's scientific work focused on a dialectical approach to human happiness and suffering, primarily on adulthood and old age.
+His works explore psychological mechanisms through which people maintain well-being and resilience against adversity and aging processes inflicting trauma, decline and loss.
+In his conceptual model, The Pursuit of Happiness in a Hostile World, Shmotkin, and his associates, developed a dynamic framework on the relationship between resilience and vulnerability.
+His work in gerontology addressed combatting disintegration in later life through wellness, adaptational functioning and self-fulfillment.
+A recurring theme across his works is the study of the relationship between well-being and distress.

-The conceptual and empirical work of Shmotkin in the domains of gerontology sought to elucidate how wellness, adaptational functioning and self-fulfillment might counter frailty, disability and disintegration in later life.

-The emerging theme that unifies these scientific works is Shmotkin's humanistic quest for more refined and differential views over the interfaces of well-being and distress in human lives.

-Shmotkin's scientific contributions have been recognized by scholars worldwide.
-He was included in 100 top international experts in positive psychology, presented in The World Book of Happiness (L. Bormans, Editor-in-Chief, published 2010 in English and multiple languages).
-Shmotkin was included in the top 2% impactful scientists within the subfield of gerontology according to the world ranking of scientists by Elsevier BV and Stanford University (2023).
-He was named a Top Scholar (included in the top 0.5% of all scholars worldwide) for lifetime outstanding performance in the research areas of subjective well-being, life satisfaction, and well-being by ScholarGPS (Meta Analytics, 2022).
-He was also included in the 2000 longevity leaders in science, business, policy and thought across the world (Longevity International, with Aging Analytics Agency, 2020).
+Shmotkin's was included in 100 top international experts in positive psychology, presented in The World Book of Happiness.
+Elsevier and Stanford University included him in the top 2% most impactful scientists within gerontology based on his 2022 c-score.
+He was ranked within the top 0.5% of scholars for his research on subjective well-being, life satisfaction, and well-being by ScholarGPS in 2022.